huggingface/nanotron/docs/docs.md

 # Doc on collective operations

-This NVIDIA dic is nice on all collective operations (all_reduce, reduce_scatter, etc): https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/collectives.html
+This NVIDIA doc is nice on all collective operations (all_reduce, reduce_scatter, etc): https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/collectives.html

 # Usage